asynched/json-placeholder-graphql/README.md

 # JSON PLACEHOLDER GRAPHQL

-A port of the JSON placeholder API to GraphQL
+A port of the JSON placeholder API to GraphQL.

 ## Application